What is Chin Surgery?

 What to Expect with Chin Surgery

-Both procedures may be performed either through an incision inside the mouth or one placed under the chin.
-If the procedure is being done at the same time as a face lift or neck lift, the incision will most likely be placed under the chin and also used as access for the neck rejuvenation.
+The incision in both procedures can either be through the inside of the mouth or under the chin.
+If the procedure is done in conjunction with either a facelift or neck lift, the incision will most likely be under the chin.
+This incision is often used as access for neck rejuvenation.

-In the case of chin augmentation, an implant may be used or the bone may be reshaped.
+In the case of chin augmentation, the surgeon may use an implant or they may reshape the bone.